This is it. You’ve made up your mind and decided to take the plunge to move to Japan and learn Japanese at a language school.

-Not only will you be able to fast-track your learning towards fluency by surrounding yourself with real-life situations to use the language, but also find countless opportunities to experience Japanese culture first hand.
+Not only will you be able to fast-track your learning towards fluency by surrounding yourself with real-life situations to use the language, but you will also find countless opportunities to experience Japanese culture firsthand.

-How you want to go about studying this culture-laden language all comes down to your personal situation – how much time and funds you have available, and ultimately your end goals for learning Japanese.
+How you want to study this culture-laden language comes down to your situation – how much time and funds you have available, and ultimately your end goals for learning Japanese.

 What’s a Language School?

-Compared to language courses offered at universities, language schools offer a range of classes and programs that are designed to teach you a language at a much more rapid and intense pace.
+Compared to language courses offered at universities, language schools offer a range of classes and programs designed to teach you a language at a much more rapid and intense pace.

 What Types of Courses Do Japanese Language Schools Offer?